If your writing looks professional, so do you.

 - Happy holidays from the Moores (plural form of the name Moore)

-- Happy holidays from the Berrys (plural form of the name Berry—notice that we do not drop the y and add ies to proper names)
+- Happy holidays from the Berrys (plural form of the name Berry—notice that we do not drop the y and add ies to proper names to make them plural as we do with common nouns)

 Sentence 7 above skirts the issue, of course, by making the family name a modifier: “the Williams family.”
 In this case, the name should be neither plural nor possessive.